-- 💽, 🗹 and 🚯: displays the corresponding setup screen. - ■: records the white balance data each time the ⊥ button is pressed.
-As the frame does not appear at this point, position the white paper or cloth so it appears in the center of the LCD monitor and then press the ⊥ w button.
-After using this function one time, the white balance setting changes to ■. - ■: pressing the ⊡ → button when the mode switch is set to ■ starts movie recording with the recording pixels and frame rate settings selected in ■ (Standard) mode. - • In the box button is pressed, the LCD monitor display will turn off.
-Pressing a button other than the power button, or changing the camera's vertical/horizontal orientation will restore the LCD monitor display. - D: pressing the botton emits a sound and is useful for directing your subject's attention to the camera right before taking a shot.
+- [1] and ∮∮∮: switches the settings each time the button is pressed. - 💽, 💌 and 🎹: displays the corresponding setup screen. - ■: records the white balance data each time the ⊕ ∞ button is pressed.
+As the frame does not appear at this point, position the white paper or cloth so it appears in the center of the LCD monitor and then press the ⊡ ∞ button.
+After using this function one time, the white balance setting changes to . - The pressing the the pressing the the mode switch is set to the starts movie recording with the recording pixels and frame rate settings selected in the setting (Standard) mode. - • In the box button is pressed, the LCD monitor display will turn off.
+Pressing a button other than the power button, or changing the camera's vertical/horizontal orientation will restore the LCD monitor display. - (): pressing the ()w button emits a sound and is useful for directing your subject's attention to the camera right before taking a shot.